Quantor97/impulse/README.md

 © 2i games.
 All rights reserved.
 All trademarks are property of their respective owners in the UK and other countries.

-### This repo is archived and there will be NO SUPPORT.
-It has the MIT license, use it however you like, just don't remove the credits or the branding of the 'impulse' framework.

 # Welcome to impulse
 impulse is a Semi-Serious roleplay framework for Garry's Mod.

 ## Working with impulse
-[Check out the docs](https://vingard.github.io/impulsedocs/).
-If you want to just get started read the ['Installing impulse' guide](https://vingard.github.io/impulsedocs/topics/00-installing.md.html). **The docs are VERY incomplete!
+[Check out the docs](https://quantor97.github.io/impulse/).
+If you want to just get started read the ['Installing impulse' guide](https://quantor97.github.io/impulse/manual/00-installing/). **The docs are VERY incomplete!
 Look through (search) the source code of the framework for full documentation!**

 ### Schemas
 * [impulseskeleton](https://github.com/vingard/impulseskeleton) - Use this schema as a template for your schema!
 Shows the basics of schemas.